Mingun Sayadaw: Sixth Buddhist Council

-Later work
+Main work

-At the Request of Prime Minister U Nu and the Buddha Sasana Council, he began work on a treatise on the Life Story of the Buddha, titled the Maha Buddhavamsa from 1955 to 1960.
-The Maha Buddhavamsa is considered the crowning achievement of the sayadaw's literary work.
+After the Council, he devoted himself to literary pursuits.
+At the Request of Prime Minister U Nu and the Buddha Sasana Council, he began work on a treatise on the Life Story of the Buddhas, titled the Maha Buddhavamsa from 1956 to 1969.

-In 1979, the Burmese government, now under the rule of General Ne Win and Burma Socialist Programme Party conferred the title of Agga Maha Pandita in recognition of his achievements and contributions.
-The next year, he served as the chief adviser for the convening of the First All Orders Sangha Congregation - an attempt by the government to rein in the different Buddhist sects in the country.
+The treatise, published under the title The Great Chronicles of Buddhas, in 6 volumes, is considered the crowning achievement of the Sayadaw's literary work.